amperity/amperity-lambda-runner/README.md

 1. Local development using destination_app or your own destination
 1. Write some tests with any new behavior
-1. Build your lambda .zip (TODO how to do this)
+1. Build your lambda .zip with `make lambda-build filename=rudderstack.py`

 Repo Structure:
 ~~~